 Jane was of a natural sweet-nature, unlike her predecessor Anne Boleyn and had also been considered virtuous.

-Before you continue reading, if you’d prefer, you can listen to the podcast of this article instead – just click the image below:
+Before you continue reading, if you’d prefer, you can listen to a supplemental podcast I made about Jane with the help of Matthew Lewis:

 Jane Seymour – Third Wife of Henry VIII

 As you may or may not recall, Jane Seymour was at the very bottom of my list of Tudor queens – she has just always seemed so boring to me.
 To my surprise, while researching this article, I began to uncover a woman who was a bit more interesting than I initially suspected.

 Jane’s Family Tree

 We know her best as the third wife of Henry VIII but Jane Seymour, through her mother, was descended from King Edward III through his great-granddaughter, Elizabeth Mortimer, Lady Hotspur.

 Jane’s father, Sir John Seymour was descended from of a man who travelled with William the Conqueror to England by the surname of St. Maur – and eventually that name transformed into the Seymour name we know today.

 John Seymour, was a close companion of King Henry VIII and had been knighted in the field of battle by his predecessor, King Henry VII at the Battle of Blackhearth.